 Getting a Mortgage as a Freelancer

-Here are a few things to consider as well as some practical advice on self-employed mortgages and getting a mortgage as a freelancer.
+So don’t be discouraged if you’re self-employed and looking to purchase a property.
+Just make sure you have plenty of evidence to prove your earnings to the lender.
+Below we’ve included a few things to consider as well as some practical advice on getting a mortgage as a freelancer.

 If you’re thinking of getting a self-employed mortgage soon, but haven’t been trading long enough, it’s better to wait until you can provide the lender with the evidence they require before putting in an application.